darksky1605/accountsimulator/README.md

 met 2 deut
 ```

-multiple consecutive single upgrades with the same planet specifier in the same line can be interleaved by surrounding the respective upgrades by `(.` and `.)`. (. indicates whitespace).
+Multiple consecutive single upgrades with the same planet specifier in the same line can be interleaved by surrounding the respective upgrades by `(.` and `.)`. (. indicates whitespace).
 For example,

-`1 2 met 1 2 deut` is equivalent to `1 met 2 met 3 met 1 deut 2 deut 3 deut`,
+`1 2 3 met 1 2 3 deut` is equivalent to `1 met 2 met 3 met 1 deut 2 deut 3 deut`,
 whereas
-`( 1 2 met 1 2 deut )` is equivalent to `1 met 1 deut 2 met 2 deut 3 met 3 deut`.
+`( 1 2 3 met 1 2 3 deut )` is equivalent to `1 met 1 deut 2 met 2 deut 3 met 3 deut`.

 When calculating the optimal permutation, only permutations of lines are regarded.